what is money market instruments? | Reforms in Indian Money Market 2021

 What is the Money Market?

-- The money market is a type of market where lending and borrowing funds for a short period of time.
+- The money market is a type of market where lending and borrowing funds for a short period.
 The Money market deals in short-term funds and financial instruments for the period of one day to one year or less.
-In the money market financial instruments are highly liquid and converted into cash within a short period of time.
+In the money market financial instruments are highly liquid and converted into cash within a short period.

 - In the money market, various instruments are used for lending and borrowing such as call money, commercial bills, treasury bills, certificates of deposits, commercial papers, etc. It is a wholesale market for a short-term debt instrument.